xsmorris/bullet-hell-python/README.md

 ## Gameplay Instructions
  - Use the arrow keys to move the player.
+ - Press the space bar to activate a shield which ignores damage (Duration: 3 seconds, cooldown: 30 seconds)
  - Avoid the bullets.
  - Survive as long as possible.